 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader and musical notation and mathematical, scientific, and foreign language materials may be particularly difficult to read in this way.
 Other alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

-There are sections of the course which make heavy use of illustrations, but assessment is not based on visual discrimination.
+There are sections of the module which make heavy use of illustrations, but assessment is not based on visual discrimination.
 If you have severely impaired sight you might benefit from the help of a sighted assistant to access this material.
 Brief descriptions of key visual materials are available.

 Some discussions and collaborative activities may take place as live voice-based events in our audioconferencing (audiographics) environment, which combines voice, text and images.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

 Books, other printed materials, DVDs, website, online forums.